This post is not sponsored, but does contain affiliate links. To learn more, hop over to our Disclosure page.

 step 1: select your statement piece

 Every outfit has to start somewhere, and by that, I mean with one individual piece.
 I used to make the mistake of trying first to picture the look I wanted in my head, and then grabbing pieces that I thought would work.
-Unless you are in possession of a super photographic memory, and an entire mall’s worth of clothing options, this isn’t going to work.
+Unless you are in possession of a super photographic memory, plus an an entire mall’s worth of clothing options, this isn’t going to work.
 You have to walk before you can run.

 Instead of thinking about what kind of outfit you want to end up with, zero in on one piece that you really want to wear.
 This can be a statement piece, or your favorite pair of jeans.
 It doesn’t matter what the piece is.
-All that matters is that you definitely want to wear this today.
+All that matters is that you definitely want to wear this item today.

 step 2: decide on a color palette